 Learn how to overcome common hiring obstacles to add ideal candidates to your team.

+Small businesses can’t run without a qualified, dedicated staff — but certain hiring challenges can stand in the way of keeping business from operating smoothly.
 Whether it’s labor shortages or competitive labor markets, small businesses must have an effective recruitment process if they want to attract and retain top talent.
-Here are a few reasons why hiring sought-after employees might cause a headache for small businesses in today’s market, and how to help your business stand out in the hiring process.
+Here are a few reasons why hiring sought-after employees might cause a headache for small businesses in today’s market and how to help your business stand out in the hiring process.

 Here are some of the biggest challenges small businesses must overcome when trying to stay competitive in the hiring process.

-Solution: With more open jobs than available quality candidates, employees can choose where they want to work.
-The first thing you need to do is create a clear message for attracting talented candidates.
-If your team can’t answer the question “Why should I quit my job and work for you?” then you need to revisit your message, and potentially your team members.
+Solution: The first thing you need to do is create a clear message for attracting talented candidates.
+If your team can’t answer the question “Why should I quit my job and work for you?” then you need to revisit your message and potentially your team members.
 The answer can’t be “Because we are nice people.”
-Your message needs to be clearly defined.
+Your message needs to be clearly defined to attract highly skilled candidates.

 You also need to offer competitive employee benefits and work perks.
-For example, remote work and flextime have become highly desirable to many job seekers.
+For example, remote work and flextime benefits have become highly desirable to many job seekers.
 Create an employee benefits package that goes above and beyond what your competition offers.
+Using the best human resources (HR) software can also automate and streamline benefit implementation.

-Working for a company that prioritizes diversity, equity and inclusion (DEI) has become a top priority for many job seekers.
-In tandem, many companies have placed an emphasis on DEI initiatives.
+Working for a company that prioritizes diversity, equity and inclusion has become a priority for many job seekers.
+In tandem, many companies have placed an emphasis on diversity and inclusion.
 If your company doesn’t foster a diverse and inclusive environment, expect your pool of job applicants to drastically diminish.

 Solution: Create a diverse and inclusive workplace that celebrates all types of employees.
 It is imperative that you do this in a thoughtful and genuine way that comes across as sincere.